ChemGraph-XANES: An Agentic Framework for XANES Simulation and Curation: Introduction

 \section{Introduction}

 Computational X-ray absorption near-edge structure (XANES) has become an important complement to experimental X-ray absorption spectroscopy for interpreting local coordination environments, oxidation states, and electronic structure in chemically complex systems \cite{xu2024theoretical,zhu2021k,piquer2014fe,huang2024electrosynthesis, xu2024recent, xu2024recent2}.
-In practice, however, the primary obstacle to routine, large-scale XANES calculations often lies not only in the underlying simulation method, but also in the workflow needed to execute each calculation reliably.
-A typical study requires preparing or retrieving candidate structures, identifying absorber sites, specifying calculation parameters, generating code-specific inputs, organizing many independent runs, extracting spectral outputs, applying consistent normalization, and preserving the provenance linking each spectrum to its parent structure.
-When these steps are handled manually or through ad hoc scripts, the workflow becomes difficult to reuse, reproduce, and scale.
+In practice, however, the primary obstacle to routine, large-scale XANES calculations often lies not only in the electronic-structure method or scattering formalism, but also in the workflow required to execute each calculation in a reproducible manner.
+A typical XANES campaign may require retrieving or preparing candidate structures, identifying absorber sites, specifying calculation parameters, generating code-specific inputs, organizing many independent runs, parsing spectral outputs, applying consistent normalization, and preserving the provenance linking each spectrum to its parent structure.
+When these steps are handled manually or through ad hoc scripts, the workflow becomes difficult to reproduce, reuse, and scale.

-This bottleneck is particularly acute in settings that require many calculations rather than a single forward simulation.
-High-throughput screening, ensemble-based studies, iterative comparison to experiment, and machine-learning (ML) dataset generation all require large collections of spectra to be computed and curated consistently \cite{grizzi2026xane3, smith2017soft}.
-In such settings, the practical value of computational XANES depends not only on the fidelity of the underlying physics-based method, but also on the ability to standardize structure preparation, parameter specification, execution, post-processing, and data organization across many jobs.
-Because individual XANES calculations are naturally independent once their inputs have been defined, such workloads are also well suited to task-parallel execution on high-performance computing (HPC) resources.
+This workflow bottleneck becomes especially important in settings that require many calculations rather than a single forward simulation.
+Such settings are common across computational chemistry tasks, including high-throughput screening of structural databases, comparison of DFT-optimized candidate geometries, sampling of thermally accessible configurations from molecular dynamics or \textit{ab initio} molecular dynamics trajectories, iterative refinement against experiments, materials discovery, and dataset generation for machine-learning (ML) models \cite{aldossary2024silico, friederich2021machine, grizzi2026active, choudhary2020joint, jha2019enhancing, ahmad2018machine, sprueill2023monte, xu2026rational}.
+In computational spectroscopy, these same pressures appear when large collections of spectra must be generated and curated consistently for screening, ensemble analysis, experiment-theory comparison, or ML applications \cite{grizzi2026xane3, smith2017soft}.
+In such settings, the practical value of computational XANES depends not only on the fidelity of the underlying physics-based method, but also on whether structure preparation, parameter specification, execution, post-processing, and data organization can be carried out consistently across large batches of jobs.
+Because individual XANES calculations are naturally independent once their inputs are defined, these workloads are also well suited to task-parallel execution on high-performance computing (HPC) systems.